Many of us have medical complaints or take medications, but how often do we think about the bigger picture?

-A few of years ago a family friend of ours became a vet and got a job at a famous veterinary practice.
-You might have heard of them; they’re called Fitzpatrick’s Referrals.
+A few of years ago a family friend of ours became a vet and got a job at a famous veterinary practice called Fitzpatrick’s Referrals.
 If you havent heard of Fitzpatrick’s they have their own TV show called The Supervet, which shows pioneering surgery and treatment for animals.

 Before my friend worked there I had honestly never heard of the place, and initially I was tuning in to see if he was on TV – he wasn’t.
 I think I saw him twice.
-But it doesn’t matter, because I have now become addicted to the programme.
+But it didn’t matter, because I have now became addicted to the programme.

-After discovering about Fitzpatrick’s, and adoring the work of love and hope that they provide to every patient and family that reaches them, I soon found that there was also a charity, founded by Noel Fitzpatrick.
+After discovering about Fitzpatrick’s, and adoring the whole ethos of from ther work to the love and hope that they provide to every patient and family that reaches them, I soon found that there was also a charity, founded by Noel Fitzpatrick.
 You would expect a charity that’s created by a pioneering veterinarian to be focussed on animal health but it’s not.
-It’s called The Humanimal Trust, and it focuses on humans and animals equally through the concept of one medicine.
+It’s called The Humanimal Trust, and it focuses on humans and animals equally through the concept of one medicine:

 The theory is quite simple: